Single Arm DB Snatch (How To, Muscles Worked, Benefits)

 Pro Tip: If you don’t have a kettlebell, don’t worry.
 You can grab the head of a dumbbell and use it for kettlebell swings.

-If all you have available to you is a medicine ball or if you still find all these exercises a bit intimidating – Med Ball Overhead Throws may be a perfect replacement.
+If all you have available to you is a medicine ball or if you still find all these exercises a bit intimidating – Med Ball Cannonball Throws may be a perfect replacement.

 Again, the starting ‘power position’ is the same as all of the other lifts.
 But now, all you have to do is use your hips to throw the medicine ball as high as possible.
 That’s it.